aayushi221/aayushi221/README.md

 - 🔭 I’m currently working on cloning websites using Tailwind CSS.
 - 🌱 I’m currently learning about Blockchain technologies
 - 👯 I’m looking to collaborate on some awesome JS projects
-- 🤔 I’m looking for help with development.
+- 🤔 I’m looking for help with pretty much everything(I am still learning).
 - 😄 Pronouns: She/her